SamS-Uol/ASP-2D-Platformer/README.md

 - contains tile based maps as levels
 - a player that can move left, right, jump, and collides appropriately with platforms
 - idle, run, and jump animations with proper transitions
+- enemies patrol back and forth
+- knockback feature with invincibility buffer and animation
+- full screen mode

 ## Goal